grahamstark/referendums/bes/docs/brexit_vs_indie.md

 * I'm going to use the same set of factors (income, age, gender and so on) to explain *both* the Scottish Independence and EU Referendum Votes.
 That puts a few constraints on what parts of the data I can use.

-[Table 1] summarises the main findings.
+[Table 1](#table-1) summarises the main findings.

+This is the simplest way I can find to boil down the huge amount of information the computer program spits out.
 Each column summarises one of our models that explain the votes.
 The first column (1) is our model of the Scottish Independence vote.
 The other (2 - 3) are models of the EU Referendum, one for Great Britain as a whole [^FN4], and one for Scotland.
 The rows summarise the effect of one variable on the vote.
 An up arrow ![<span class='negative_strong'>&#x1F883;'</span>] means that that thing has a strong positive influence on voting 'yes'; the thicker the arrow the stronger the influence, and vice-versa for the down arrows

 Let's look at IndyRef first.
 That's column (1).